CharlotteEPage/UNSWCodeRs_Data_visualisation_workshop/README.md

 ### Workshop material

 All of the data and scripts you need for todays workshop can be found in this repository.
-To run through the code yourself we reccomend downloading a zip file of this gitrepo **need to add instructions here**.
+To run through the code yourself we recommend downloading a zip file of this gitrepo.

 ### Scripts